-^{1.} Includes the regular quarterly dividend of \$0.12 per share and a one-time special dividend of \$0.04 per share
+1. Includes the then regular quarterly dividend of \$0.12 per share and a one-time special dividend of \$0.04 per share

-The Company is continually assessing its dividend policy in the context of overall profitability, cash flows, capital requirements, general economic conditions and other business needs.
+The Board of the Company is continually assessing its dividend policy in the context of overall profitability, cash flows, capital requirements, general economic conditions and other business needs.
 Accordingly, on November 4, 2021, the Company announced a dividend increase beginning with the dividend payable on January 14, 2022, to shareholders of record on December 31, 2021, increasing its quarterly dividend from \$0.12 to \$0.14 per share.